MediaArea/MediaConch/GlobalArchitecture.md

 ## Scheduler

 The Scheduler element is a form of software "middleware" that distributes the files to be checked across the conformance checkers by using a message broker interface.
 It translates the file data into one unified language for access within all aspects of the software.
+The scheduler can take care of priority for the conformance checkers :
+* high : for checks requested by user
+* normal : for automated checks
+* low : for periodical checks

 * distributes files
 * translates file data into unified language
 * batch processing
+* priority

 Interface :